gabesargeant/blog/gabrielsargeant/content/posts/lambdamapping/index.md

 3. The Lambda,
 4. and the front end.

-So I'm going to take a moment and just start refactoring everything to fix that other metadata issue.
-I outlined previously.
+From my perspective, the best way to solve the numeric and non-numeric regionID issues is to take a moment and refactor everything to fix all the other metadata issues I found previously.

-Boooo!

 **Fixing the metadata issue**
-Tip of the hat to golang, the changes turned out to be only a few slice operation alterations to not include the first record of a row slice.
-Nice!
+Tip of the hat to golang, the changes turned out to be only a few slice alterations.

+When I consume a row of CSV I don't include the first element of the CSV row slice and that clips out the regionID which may have included A-z characters.
+This identifier is then placed in the MapResponseObject along with the GeoLevel which I extract from the filename.
+Problem solved.

-The next issue I hit was the presence of characters like **..** these represent suppressed numbers, ie counts where it's likely the numbers are so low, ie 1 or 2 leading that there's a possibility of disclosure.
-I need these to be a number and not a set of dots to be able to ingest them.
+The next issue I hit was the presence of characters like **..** these represent suppressed numbers.
+Ie, counts of people where it's likely the response numbers are so low that there's a possibility of disclosure.
+I need these to be a number, and not a set of dots to be able to ingest them.

 Those **..** actually do convey information.
 So they need to be kept.
 For simplicity, I'm converting them to -1.
-Saying that this category of information occurs at this region, but it's at low numbers.
+And I'll annotate as such on the front end.

 {{< image name="cellsupression.png" alt="example of a suppressed cell" >}}

-**The next problem of the day.**

-I started scripting up the load the DV script.

-Which just use tree to spit out the full list of CSV's in the Data Folders.
+**Load Scripts**

+This handy tree command outputs all the census data pack filenames into a folder.
+A little search and replace to build up the scripts and the bulk csvtransform script was written.

 ```
-tree -ifR > dataload.sh
+tree -ifR > dataloadscript.sh
 ```

 **The Lots of Data Problem**